About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 Factors to consider in assessing a child’s pain.

 We were taught that “pain is what the patient says it is,” and that still seems to be true of children’s reports of pain.
-But there are many factors that need to be considered, […]
+But there are many factors that need to be considered, such as […]

 Nurses Week: A Time to Reflect on the Incredible Work Nurses Do